Justin3go/usesora/README.md

 ## Features

+> (!important) Now, this project will pause the collection of related sora videos, waiting for the official release of sora in the future.
+Perhaps this project could add one or more prompts to a reference list, then generate the expected videos through GPT interactive Q&A. This could potentially save the number of times (time, money, etc.) users need to call sora for adjustments.

 - [x] Basic functionality implemented;
 - [ ] Collecting more high-quality prompts for Sora;
 - [x] Optimize the search algorithm by using some open-source inverted index search engines;